 9. Layered photos and text

 We are super excited about this look because it adds dimension to your designs in a new and visually engaging way.
 The text and photos interact by layering parts of the image over the text.
 To get this look in PicMonkey, start with a transparent canvas and create your text design.
 Flatten the text to the transparent canvas and save it before opening up your image.
-Open the text as an overlay and erase away.
+Open the text as an graphic and erase away.
 This is magic, people.